mrexmelle/auth-warmup/README.md

 $ docker compose restart core
 ```
 The failure happens due to `db` service isn't ready when `core` attempts to connect to it.

+## Swagger
+While the service is running, the Swagger UI is available on: http://localhost:8080/swagger-ui/index.html